 My call to action: we are all responsible for addressing burnout—as individuals and as practices.
 As individuals we can learn more about self-leadership, self-management and empathy and use our learning to address burnout within ourselves and how we interact with others.
 As practices, we can approach burnout systemically, deploying strategies and tactics to take care of our colleagues in more intentional ways.
 Isolated and alone, burnout is a formidable foe.
 Together, we can overcome.

 Dr. Chris Mattern is a practicing neuroradiologist and Practice President of Greensboro Radiology.
 He also serves as Associate Chief Medical Officer for Radiologist Experience for Radiology Partners.
 Additionally, he recently discussed burnout with Diagnostic Imaging.
 Learn more about Dr. Mattern, and connect with him on LinkedIn or follow him on Twitter @ChrisMattern_MD.
-Radiology Partners is the largest physician-led and physician-owned radiology practice in the U.S. Learn more about our mission, values and practice principles at RadPartners.com.
+Radiology Partners is a leading physician-led and physician-owned radiology practice in the U.S. Learn more about our mission, values and practice principles at RadPartners.com.
 For the latest news from RP, follow along on the RP blog and on Twitter, LinkedIn, Instagram and YouTube.